-Re-admission of Students
+Readmission of Students

-- A. Reapplying for admission after an interruption of enrollment of more than one year prior; - B. Comply with applicable testing requirements; - C. Comply with any immunization related requirements as specified by law; - Submissions of official transcripts for any College/University previously attended, GED score report or High School transcript.
+- A. Reapplying for admission after an interruption of enrollment of more than one year prior; - B. Comply with applicable testing requirements; - C. Comply with any immunization related requirements as specified by law; - D. Submissions of official transcripts for any College/University previously attended, TxCHSE or High School transcript.